bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 ### The option model

-The OptionModel represents an input option:
+The OptionModel represents an input option.
+In Go, it looks something like this:

 ```Go
 // OptionModel ...